Cultivating Peace in the Heart of the Balkans

 Reconciliation is not uncommon in the Balkans.
 Neighbors, friends, and relatives who were once divided by the wars have reunited in recent years.
 What makes this veteran reconciliation remarkable is that it is happening between former combatants, on a large scale, and without any aid from outside institutions.

 From 2012 to 2016, I undertook ethnographic field research in former conflict regions of Bosnia-Herzegovina, Croatia, and Serbia, where I had the privilege of meeting survivors and veterans of the Yugoslav wars—including women who might not count as official “veterans” but who fought, just the same, to defend their homes.
 My colleague, photographer Robin Albarano, took portraits of survivors and veterans.
+Robin Albarano is a photographer and artist living in Los Angeles, California.

 The accompanying portraits are of veterans from Milošević and Krluć’s associations who Albarano photographed during individual ethnographic interviews, prior to formal reconciliation.
 Most of them did not want their photograph taken during reconciliation.
 Nevertheless, nearly every veteran wanted to share a message about their experience, why they now stood against war, or why they were dedicated to reconciliation.
 We exclude their names and national identities because most of those Albarano photographed requested that we share the heart of their message and simply portray them as veterans.